dkapil/Getting_and_Cleaning_Data/CodeBook.md

 # Processing data

 1 Merges the training and the test sets to create one data set.

 2 Extracts only the measurements on the mean and standard deviation for each measurement.

-3 Uses descriptive activity names to name the activities in the data set 4 Appropriately labels the data set with descriptive variable names.
+3 Uses descriptive activity names to name the activities in the data set.

+4 Appropriately labels the data set with descriptive variable names.

 5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 # run_analysis.R steps

-1 Require reshapre2 and data.table librareis.
+1 Require reshapre2 and data.table libraries.

 2 Load both test and train data and features and activity labels.

 3 Extract the mean and standard deviation, column names and data.

-4 Process the data
+4 Process the data.

 5 Merge data set.

-6 Generate a tidy_data.txt file
+6 Generate a tidy_data.txt file.